 Volunteering with passion is key.

+Is volunteering the path for you?
 When you first go off to college, you will find that there is no shortage of opportunities to participate in social activities, sports, the arts, and recreation.
-It can be overwhelming trying to figure out where you fit as a Cane but have no fear; you will find your place and meet amazing people.
-That being said, please be sure to take advantage of the many volunteering possibilities that the University of Miami offers.
+It can be overwhelming trying to figure out where you fit as a Hoosier but have no fear; you will find your place and meet amazing people.
+That being said, please be sure to take advantage of the many volunteering possibilities that IU offers.
 Volunteering truly changes a person.
 There is so much to gain from helping others and it speaks to your character as well.

 Giving back to the community is important!
-Let’s face it we all have had some form of help along the way in our journeys in life.
-So, why not give back your time, effort, money, or just your listening ears to those who need a little help.
-Plus, volunteering looks great when applying to graduate schools.
+Let’s face it, we all have had some form of help along the way in our journeys in life so why not give back your time, effort, money, or just your listening ears to those who need a little help.
+Another advantage is volunteering looks great when applying to graduate schools or jobs post-grad.